Best Spiked Golf Shoes 2025

 -

 Our golf shoe testing methodology revolves around putting models to the test over a number of rounds and in different conditions.
 This is so we can gain a better idea of overall performance in terms of factors like grip comfort, grip, stability, waterproofing and how each shoe looks on the golf course.
-This is the best way of testing a golf shoe as using it in the real world over a number of weeks allows us to see how they perform when variables change like weather, ground conditions, different stances and lies, and so on.
+This allows us to see how shoes perform in changing conditions and when variables change - such as weather, stance, lies and so on.

 We think this also gives us information on the little details as well like which brands come up small or large, which models start to rub a bit too much after 36 holes, which designs can be used off the golf course and for the drive home?
 We are very comprehensive in our tests to the point where we will regularly attend product launches and meet with the manufacturer’s R&D experts to understand the new technology.
 That isn't to say manufacturers can buy a good review though, as all our reviews are made by golfers, for golfers.